In this article, I'll show you how you can add titles to your sections and change their alignment and height.

 When you start typing a title, it'll be reflected in the section navigation at the top of the board.

 Change the alignment of a section header

-Just like with text blocks, you can toggle the alignment of the section title and description, so you can choose to have your heading left, right or centre aligned.
+Go to the section toolbar and toggle the alignment of the title and description.
+You can choose either left, right or centre aligned.

 If you’ve set a minimum height for the header (e.g. 50%), you can also switch the vertical alignment of the header text between top, bottom and centre.

 You can give your title a little more impact by adjusting the header height.
 By default, the header height is set to ‘Auto’, which means it will be as tall as the content within it.
 As you type, you'll notice the content being pushed downwards.

 If you select 33%, 50% or 100%, the header will always be at least that height (relative to your browser window).

 If you’d like to hide the section header, so only the section’s grid area is visible, select ‘Hidden’ from the height options.